Legislature gave and took away in $1.13B bond package

-ATLANTA - Despite cutting spending by $2.2 billion, the General Assembly found enough money in next year’s state budget to add more funds into building projects across Georgia.
+ATLANTA - Despite cutting spending by $2.2 billion, the General Assembly found enough money in next year’s state budget to plow more funds into building projects across Georgia.

-The final version of the $25.9 billion fiscal 2021 budget lawmakers adopted late last week doubles the bond financing for a series of projects on university, college and technical college campuses.
+The final version of the $25.9 billion fiscal 2021 budget lawmakers adopted late last week (week of June 21) doubles the bond financing for a series of projects on university, college and technical college campuses.
 But it does so by zeroing out the funding for other projects.

 Throughout the budget review process, the legislature left alone the largest project in the $1.13 billion bond package for the coming fiscal year: a $70 million expansion of the Savannah Convention Center in Gov. Brian Kemp’s original budget recommendations.